angelloghernan/monkebot/README.md

 An api key from Giphy (get one here: https://developers.giphy.com/docs/api#quick-start-guide), which you will need to put in giphytoken.txt

 A Google Custom Search API key (see instructions here: https://pypi.org/project/Google-Images-Search/), which you will need to put in imagestoken.txt.
-You will also need to replace the images_cx variable in image.py.
+You will also need to replace the images_cx variable in image.py with the cx of your custom search engine made during the process.

 You will need the latest version of python, and need to install discord.py, google_images_search, and giphy_client via pip.